NFL picks: Rams vs. Bears odds, best bets for Divisional Round playoff game

-Rams vs. Bears odds: How to bet NFC Divisional Round matchup, what to know about each team
+Rams vs. Bears betting preview: How to bet NFC Divisional Round matchup, odds and top player prop

 SportsLine's Scott Erskine gives a betting preview of this NFC playoff showdown

-Los Angeles (12-5) has lost its last four contests in Chicago, including a 24-18 setback last season in what was one of only six games in which Matthew Stafford did not throw a touchdown pass.
-The Rams dropped three of their final four road outings this campaign but went into Charlotte, N.C. last weekend and edged the Carolina Panthers 34-31 in the Wild Card Round as Stafford connected with Colby Parkinson for a 19-yard TD with 38 seconds remaining in the fourth quarter to erase a four-point deficit.
+The Los Angeles Rams head to the Windy City on Sunday for a date with the Chicago Bears, a franchise that the team has not had much success against for whatever reason, winning just 14 of 37 total matchups.
+The only time these franchises squared off in the postseason was one sided as the Bears dominated 23-0 in the 1985 NFC Championship Game en route to a Super Bowl victory.

-The Bears (11-6) won their first NFC North title since 2018 but entered their wild card matchup against the division-rival Green Bay Packers as 1.5-point underdogs.
-They trailed by 18 points at halftime but stormed back to score 25 in the fourth quarter and defeat the Packers 31-27 for their first postseason victory since 2010.
+The Rams will hope for better results this time around when they visit the Bears at 6:30 p.m.
+ET in the Divisional Round at Soldier Field.
+Los Angeles is the fifth seed and is coming off a narrow win at Carolina in which the team needed a late touchdown to win after entering as double-digit favorites.
+Chicago, meanwhile, used more late-game magic to advance past Green Bay last weekend, scoring 25 points in the fourth quarter.

-Even though they made the playoffs as a wild card, the Rams are the second favorites at DraftKings to win Super Bowl LX at +320.
-They are behind only the NFC West champion Seattle Seahawks, who have +270 odds to capture the Lombardi Trophy.
+Despite entering the postseason as a wild card team, the Rams have the second-shortest Super Bowl odds at DraftKings at +320, sitting only behind the No. 1 seed Seattle Seahawks, who have +270 odds to capture the Lombardi Trophy.

-The Rams are 3.5-point favorites and the over/under for total points scored is 48.5 in the latest DraftKings NFL odds for Los Angeles vs. Chicago in the Divisional Round.
+The Rams are 4.5-point favorites and the over/under for total points scored is 48.5 in the latest DraftKings NFL odds for Los Angeles vs. Chicago in the Divisional Round.

 Here is a look at the Rams vs. Bears matchup from a betting perspective.